bibleexchange/courses/_translations/synoptic-gospels/004_luke/0407_crucifixion.md

 It was the ultimate betrayal to the perfect man.

-Ilikuwa kusaliti kamili kwa mtu mkamilifu.
+Ilikuwa usaliti kamili kwa mtu mkamilifu.

 Only Luke gives the name Calvary, which is the Gentile name for Golgotha.

-Luka pekee anampa jina Kalvari, ambalo ni jina la Mataifa kwa Golgotha.
+Luka pekee anatupa jina Kalvari, ambalo ni jina la Mataifa kwa Golgotha.

 The superscription is different in each Gospel:

-Ujumbe msalabani ni tofauti katika kila Injili:
+Ujumbe msalabani ni wa tofauti katika kila Injili:

 - **Matthew** - "set up over His head His accusation written, 'THIS IS JESUS THE KING OF THE JEWS'" (Matt 27:37).
 Matthew was showing that Jesus is the Messiah to the end.
 - **Mark** - "His accusation was written over, 'THE KING OF THE JEWS'" (Mark 15:26).
 A servant’s title is brief.